When It’s Time To Travel Again.

 - Wash hands often

 - Cough into your elbow and sneeze into a tissue

 - Avoid touching your face, eyes, nose and mouth with unwashed hands

 - Be aware of the latest travel advisories from the Centers of Disease Control and Prevention and U.S. State Department

 When it’s time to travel again, consider the open spaces of Central Coast California.

-Explore California’s Central Coast—350 miles of the world’s most beautiful coastline easily reached from both Los Angeles and San Francisco.
+Explore California’s Central Coast from Los Angeles to San Francisco.

 The Central Coast of California is 13,000 square miles.
 We’ve divided it into four distinct regions offering you a myriad of experiences like outdoor adventures, shopping, amazing food, wine and beer, and cultural events.
 And with over 43,000 hotel rooms, you’ll always find a place to stay.

-Here is the most important piece of advice we can give you: Take.
-Your.
-Time.
-Enjoy yourself in California’s Central Coast and discover hidden gems along The Original Road Trip.
-This itinerary is for a northbound road trip starting from LAX.
-If you’re starting from SFO, check out the southbound version of The Original Road Trip.
+This itinerary is for a northbound road trip starting from Los Angeles International Aiport (LAX).
+If you’re starting from San Francisco International Airport (SFO), check out this southbound version of The Original Road Trip.